DilipWoad/ShareTube-FullStack/frontend/README.md

 - Implement Subscriber count,like count and they are dynamic with number shown on the frontent
 - Subscriber and like count changes in the backend
 - Clean up the code by creating Custom Hook for all the components (Body,Header,Login,signup,VideoFeed)
+- Seperate components for videoCard and videoDescription
+- Create a VideoComment component use CommentCard
+- Implement getting the video comments and user can add comments to the video

 # Routes